boustrophedon/extrasafe/README.md

   - Relies on being able to make network calls, so extrasafe can mitigate this by
     - If your program doesn't need network access, don't give it access (but then you aren't really exploitable anyway in most cases)
     - Logging in a separate thread that doesn't have network access
+- Exploits involving executing SUID-root binaries rely on being able to fork and exec.

 # Caveats